Skip to navigation Skip to content

 • amount paid on maturity must be applied to funeral expenses on whose death it matures

-A customer's interest in up to 2 funeral bonds may be means test exempt if:
+A customer's interest in up to 2 funeral bonds may be exempt from the assets test if:

 • they do not have any pre-paid funeral expenses, and

-• the purchase amount of the bonds does not exceed the Indexed Funeral Bond Allowable Limit (IFBAL), currently $15,500 as at 1 July 2024 (The Department of Social Services review this limit on 1 July each year):
+• the purchase amount of the bonds and any additional funds contributed by the customer (for existing bonds) does not exceed the Indexed Funeral Bond Allowable Limit (IFBAL), which was $15,500 as of 1 July 2024 (Department of Social Services review this limit on 1 July each year):

 • Each member of a couple may invest up to the allowable limit in a funeral investment.
 For example, if each member of a couple has an individual investment of $15,500 then $31,000 is an exempt asset for the couple